DrSleep/ae_mnist/README.md

-# SUMMARY OF FAMOUS ARCHITECTURES
+# Summary of famous architectures